Arabs in Europe: Demographics

 In 2010 the estimate of the Arab population in Europe was at minimum 6 million (the total number of the Arab population in Europe described beneath is 6,370,000 people), mostly concentrated in France, Italy, Spain, Germany, the Netherlands, the United Kingdom, Belgium, Sweden, Denmark, Norway, Finland and Greece.
 The majority of migrants come from Morocco (2.2 million), Algeria (1.4 million), Tunisia (950,000), Lebanon (700,000), Palestine (700,000), Syria (350,000), Iraq (250,000), Egypt (220,000), Jordan (150,000), Yemen (150,000), Libya (100,000) and Sudan (100,000).

-Most Arabs in Europe are followers of Islam but there is also a sizable Arab Christian community living in Europe.
-For example, most of the Lebanese immigrants in Europe are Christians.
+Most Arabs in Europe are followers of Islam but there is also a sizable Arab Christian community.
+Most of the Lebanese immigrants in Europe are Christians.

 History

 Pre-Islamic Era

 Arab presence in Europe predates Islam, and became predominant during the eras of the Roman and Byzantine Empire.
 The Romans conquered the Nabatean Kingdom in the Southern Levant, and named the province Arabia Petraea, and led a failed invasion of Yemen and South Arabia and what they called Arabia Felix or "Happy Arabia".
 Although at the time, Syria was a non-Arab nation for the most part, it had already been home to a large Arab minority.
 These were assimilated Arabs, and they established a well-known presence, especially in the Severan Dynasty.
-In the late 180s, the Roman emperor Septimius Severus married a prominent Syrian Arab by the name of Julia Domna.
+In the late 180s, the Roman emperor Septimius Severus married a Syrian Arab by the name of Julia Domna.
 Domna had a descendant, Elagabalus who eventually became Roman Emperor as well.
 In 244 A.D., another Syrian Arab by the name of Marcus Julius Philippus or Philip ascended to the Roman throne upon Emperor Gordian III's death.
 He was given the famous nickname Philip the Arab (Philippus Arabus) and came from an equestrian family.
 His father Julius Marinus was known to have been an Arab tribal leader and a prominent Roman citizen who played a part in Philip's ascension to the throne.
 The Arabs were more culturally independent under Byzantine rule.
 Originally Azdi pagan migrants, they had adopted Christianity, and bore Arabic names not Latin or Greek.

-The famous Arabian Palmyrene queen Zenobia led a famous revolt against the Roman Empire.
-After suffering an eventual defeat against the Romans, she spent the last few years of her living in the empire...
+The Arabian Palmyrene queen Zenobia led a revolt against the Roman Empire.
+The Augustan History recorded that after suffering an eventual defeat against the Romans, Empeor Aurelian gave Zenobia a villa in Tibur near Hadrian's Villa, where she lived with her children.
+Zonaras wrote that Zenobia married a nobleman, and Syncellus wrote that she married a Roman senator.